LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Systematic Methodology

-\textbf{Reinforcement Learning} serves as a fundamental learning paradigm, emulating the biological learning process of "trial, feedback, and adjustment".
+\emph{c) Reinforcement Learning (RL)} serves as a fundamental learning paradigm, emulating the biological learning process of "trial, feedback, and adjustment".
 This approach enables agents to interact with their environment and learn to maximize cumulative rewards through iterative trial and error~\cite{kaelbling1996reinforcement}.
-Through the reinforcement learning paradigm, the agent can adjust its policy based on rewards, thereby optimizing future decision-making, learning to achieve goals in complex environments, and significantly mitigating potential hallucination issues in multi-turn interactions~\cite{xiong2025mpo,shen2025satori,r43,ben2023mocha,yu2024rlhf,xu2025learning}.
-In addition, there are also studies that aim to improve the reliability of reward signals in order to enhance the overall model effectiveness~\cite{zhang2024longreward}. \textbf{Causal Learning} refers to the process in statistical machine learning that goes beyond capturing mere correlations and instead aims to model, discover, and leverage causal relationships between variables, thereby enhancing the model’s interpretability and generalization ability~\cite{pearl2009causal,lin2025generative}.
+Through the reinforcement learning paradigm, the agent can adjust its policy based on rewards, thereby optimizing future decision-making, learning to achieve goals in complex environments, and significantly mitigating potential hallucination issues in multi-turn interactions~\cite{xiong2025mpo,shen2025satori,r43,ben2023mocha,yu2024rlhf}.
+In addition, there are also studies that aim to improve the reliability of reward signals in order to enhance the overall model effectiveness~\cite{zhang2024longreward}.

+\emph{d) Causal Learning (CaL)} refers to the process in statistical machine learning that goes beyond capturing mere correlations and instead aims to model, discover, and leverage causal relationships between variables, thereby enhancing the model’s interpretability and generalization ability~\cite{pearl2009causal,lin2025generative}.
 In the context of LLM-based agents, identifying and leveraging potential causal relationships within task inputs and decision-making processes enables more accurate understanding of how different factors influence task outcomes.
 This helps reduce representational errors and logical inconsistencies for mitigating perception~\cite{li2025treble,hu2025causal} and reasoning hallucinations~\cite{wang2024csce,tang2023towards}.

 \definecolor{light-green}{RGB}{240, 247, 236} \definecolor{light-blue}{RGB}{237, 242, 248} \definecolor{light-gray}{RGB}{247, 247, 247} \definecolor{light-yellow}{RGB}{252, 248, 232} \definecolor{light-orange}{RGB}{252, 241, 232} \definecolor{Palette}{HTML}{7A7E7D}